melvinzhang/garden/content/posts/memory_allocation.md

 CPython + glibc malloc may leak memory as malloc uses sbrk for small blocks and CPython does not perform compaction.
 Switch to jemalloc.

+Perceus: Garbage Free Reference Counting with Reuse
+* functional but in-place (FBIP) allows writing mutating algorithms in a purely functional way